-Moreover, the statistics computed on the crawled data must be compared with the ones of (i) ER, (ii) BA, and (iii) WS graphs having (almost) the same number of nodes and edges.
+Moreover, the statistics computed on the crawled data must be compared with the ones of (i) ER and (ii) BA graphs having (almost) the same number of nodes and edges.

-For simplicity's sake perform the analysis on the simple (i.e., static non higher-order) undirected, unweighted version of the built network.
+For simplicity's sake perform the analysis on the simple (i.e., static non-higher-order) undirected, unweighted version of the built network.